How to use Excel as a Drawing Tool

 so that they are treated as a single shape

-Select all objects that you want to group together, then right-click and select Grouping > Group.
+Select all objects that you want to group together, then right-click and select Group > Group.

-To ungroup shapes, right-click the grouped shape, then select Grouping > Ungroup.
+To ungroup shapes, right-click the grouped shape, then select Group > Ungroup.

 Tip: Whenever you group, ungroup, or regroup, you need to reset Properties if you don’t want the shapes to move and size with cells.